 Pricing of Passport

 Pakistani passport comes with two durations: 5 years and 10 years validity.
 The pricing of each category differs accordingly.
+Get to know best universities in Islamabad.

 Here is a table of passport fees so that you can have a fair idea about the pricing model of different kinds of passports.